This simple white sauce recipe uses three ingredients and takes 15 minutes to make.

 - 600ml whole milk

 - Melt the butter slowly in a saucepan.
-Stir in the flour to make a paste.
-For best results, sift the flower through a sieve to prevent lumps.
-Cook the paste for 2 minutes, then season well with salt and pepper.
+Stir in the flour to make a roux.
+Cook the paste for 2 minutes.

 - Gradually add in the cold milk, stirring until smooth.
 Cook over a medium heat, stirring, until thickened (it will take at least 5 minutes).